Check out dates and sign up to attend.

 Who is eligible?

-The program is designed for scholars that are/have:
+The Pathway to Success Program is designed for scholars that meet the following criteria:

 - First-generation college student with less than 30 credit hours